 Published on March 22nd, 2021 | by Ruben0

 Barbadillo pride themselves on their connection with the land and recently commited to a higher degree of sustainability.
-They’ve set up an ecological division and announced to release a whole series of ecological wines in the near future (white wines but also ecological Manzanilla and oxidative sherry, although this will take some time).
+They’ve set up an ecological division and announced to release a whole series of ecological wines in the near future.
+They will have white wines but also ecological Manzanilla and oxidative sherry, although this will take some time.
 Sábalo is the first wine, named after the Tarpón, a sea fish which travels up the Guadalquivir estuaries on its way to spawning grounds.

 It is an unfortified white wine (Vino de la Tierra de Cádiz), made with Palomino Fino grapes from albariza soils (Tosca Cerrada to be precise).
-Although Barbadillo is in the process of certifying 25 hectares of its own vineyards for the harvest of 2022, for now they’ve worked with two growers who have been involved in organic grapes for a long time and who will continue to be part of the Barbadillo plan in the future.
-The first stie is close to Sanlúcar and has 35 year-old vines (oganic since 2003), the second is on the crest of a hill towards Trebujena with 25 year-old vines (certified since 2008).
+Barbadillo is in the process of certifying 25 hectares of its own vineyards for the harvest of 2022.
+However at the moment they’ve worked with two growers who have been involved in organic grapes for a long time.
+They will continue to be part of the Barbadillo plan in the future.
+The first sit is close to Sanlúcar and has 35 year-old vines (oganic since 2003).
+The second plot is on the crest of a hill towards Trebujena with 25 year-old vines (certified since 2008).

 The wine has been fermented at 17°C with natural yeasts in stainless steel and was aged for four months on the lees before bottling early 2020.

 Sábalo 2019 – 100% Palomino Ecológico (13%, Barbadillo, 5500 btl.)